To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 - Menu: Start screen for the game
 - Settings: Select the player, ON/OFF for the sound effect and set the maze's size
 - Goal: 3D area that detects CollisionObject nodes overlapping, entering, or exiting.

-To create the maze is refer to the "Step-6: How to create a maze game" on [Babylon.js_3D_Graphics](https://github.com/To-Fujita/Babylon.js_3D_Graphics).
+To create the maze is almost same to the "Step-6: How to create a maze game" on [Babylon.js_3D_Graphics](https://github.com/To-Fujita/Babylon.js_3D_Graphics).

 ## 4. Reference
 [GODOT Engine](https://godotengine.org/): The game engine that is completely free and open-source under the MIT license.